hackico-ai/ruby-hati-command/README.md

 ## Basic Usage

 To use the `hati-command` gem, you can create a command class that includes the `HatiCommand::Cmd` module.

-Here’s a simple example:
+Note: No need to nest object APIs under `private` as popular template for `Servie Object` designs

+    only main caller method is public by design

+#### Example

 ```ruby
 require 'hati_command'